 If you live in a neighborhood governed by a homeowner association, it would be wise to check the rules.
 Some homeowner associations dislike the idea of front yard vegetable gardens.
 You may be able to convince them that vegetables in the front lawn can also be beautiful.

 There are plenty of things to consider when planning a front yard vegetable garden.
 If the garden is going to replace the parking strip or another area of lawn, for instance, dig the turf up and don’t spray it with herbicide.
 Remove weeds and rake the soil free of rocks and clods.
 Then, run a soil test to determine what, if anything, the soil needs nutritionally.
-Incorporate about 2-4 inches (5 to 10 cm.) of organic compost into the soil.
+Incorporate about 2 to 4 inches (5-10 cm.) of organic compost into the soil.